yuanqing/node-module-patterns/README.md

 If member variables are defined on the `prototype`, **each instance of the object would share the same copy of each member variable**.

 This pattern **does not allow the object to have private member variables**.
 Any variable we want to share among the member functions must be attached to `this`.
 In our example, because we want to access the variable `bar` in the member function `fn`, we must assign `bar` to `this.bar`.
-As a result, each instance of `foo` has a member variable `bar` which can be accessed and modified from the &ldquo;outside&rdquo; (see the usage example).
+As a result, each instance of `foo` has a member variable `bar` which can be accessed and modified from the &ldquo;outside&rdquo;.
+(See the usage example.)

 ```js
 var foo = function(opts) {